abhishek-choudharys/PokemonGAN/README.md

 run convertRGBAtoRGB.py
 ```

-Now, to run a certain type of file for training, type in:
+Now, to run a certain file for training, type in:

 ```
 run [name of the file].py